-The National Health Insurance Scheme 2016, or the NHIS scheme, is a set of health insurance programmes that are initiated by the Government of India.
-The NHIS insurance programs were launched by the Indian government to ensure that the poor sections of the society can access adequate and affordable healthcare facilities.
-The Central Government, along with the National Knowledge Commission and the Ministry of Health and Family Welfare, has set up the National Health Portal, which provides access to information related to the NHIS schemes to the Indian citizens.
-Let’s take a look at the NHIS schemes and their coverage.
+The National Health Insurance Scheme in India (NHIS 2016) is a set of initiatives to ensure that the poorer sections of the society gain access to adequate and affordable healthcare facilities.
+The government of India also set up the National Health Portal, which provides access to information related to the various NHIS schemes available to Indian citizens.

 Started in 1954 by the Central Government, the CGHS scheme is designed to provide the Central Government employees and their dependents with comprehensive healthcare facilities.
 This scheme is applicable only in certain cities that are covered under CGHS.

 ESIS is an insurance scheme that is designed to provide socio-economic protection to workers and their dependents.
 Under this scheme, the beneficiaries are provided with a medical cover along with cash benefits in case of any medical emergency, temporary or permanent disabilities, occupational injury or death, etc.

 Launched in the year 2000, the Janashree Bima Yojana is a scheme that provides a life insurance cover to members of 45 occupational groups who are aged between 18 and 59 years.
 From January 1, 2013, this scheme has been merged with the AABY scheme.

 The RSBY is a health insurance scheme launched to provide coverage for families who fall below the poverty line.
 The eligible beneficiaries are provided with a hospitalisation cover of up to ₹30,000.
 This scheme does not have any age limit and it covers pre-existing diseases.
 The beneficiaries have to pay a nominal premium of ₹30 for this cover and the Central and State Governments pay the insurance premium.